hownbey/portfolio/code-block-troubleshooting.md

 When in doubt, put a backslash before a funky character in the code block and see if that makes the page work.

-## Make sure your code is spaced properly from the left-hand side of the page
+## Align code with the left-hand side of the block

 Code block markup looks like this: